yaseenmd/HTMLFundamentals/ReadMe.txt

 3. adding meta data to the html file with attributes as name and content. this meta doesnt require closing tag like other elements

+4. adding link tag with reference link to css style sheet and change the body content with class=lead to apply style to content in body